-Liability coverage protects you from being sued in the event that someone is hurt or injures themselves on your property.
+Liability coverage protects you from being sued if someone is hurt or injures themselves on your property.
 Without liability protection, you would be financially on the hook for any lawsuit fees and settlements brought against you by any party.
-A homeowners insurance policy covers your premises for liability, as well as your acts worldwide.
+A homeowners insurance policy covers your premises for liability and your acts worldwide.

 - No financial protection against disasters.

-No matter how careful we are, or how well we take care of our homes, disasters can still happen.
-Whether it’s an earthquake, wildfires, or burglary, unexpected disasters can leave you reeling from a financial blow you’re not prepared for and can’t afford to pay out of pocket.
-Homeowners insurance helps you recover from damage to expensive structural systems like roofs and septic tanks, as well as lost personal items.
+No matter how careful we are or how well we care for our homes, disasters can still happen.
+Whether it’s an earthquake, wildfire, or burglary, unexpected disasters can leave you with a financial blow you’re unprepared for and can’t afford to pay out of pocket.
+Homeowners insurance helps you recover from damage to expensive structural systems like roofs, septic tanks, and lost personal items.

 - No protection if your house becomes unlivable.

-In the event that your house is severely damaged, can you afford to live somewhere else while repairs are taking place?
+If your house is severely damaged, can you afford to live elsewhere while repairs occur?
 Home insurance policies cover cost-of-living expenses like staying in a hotel while your house is stuck without heating, water, or electricity.
-This can make a huge difference in being able to get back on your feet after a disaster.
+This can make a huge difference in getting back on your feet after a disaster.

 - Not being able to sell your home.

 If you ever need or want to sell your home, you may not be able to do so without home insurance.
 A lack of home insurance often makes properties undesirable to potential buyers, and some Realtors won’t show homes without insurance at all.
 This can lead to your house spending much more time on the market and selling for a much lower price than if you had insurance.